All Creatures Great and Small : Season 1

 I jumped straight into the second episode, as my family had already seen the first, and while it did leave me in the dark about the finer points of certain relationships, the show is hardly one with complex, intricate stories.
-I made up for the omission later, during one of our several repeated viewings.

 I wonder sometimes whether I’m hearing an anachronism or I’m just unaware of how old certain turns